xingchenwan/nasbowl/README.md

     and install the relevant NAS-Bench-101 and NAS-Bench-201 APIs.

     (N.B.
-Small RAM machine sometimes have memory issue with this version of NAS-Bench-201.
-If this is a problem, either switch to large RAM machine or use an earlier version of NAS-Bench-201 (v1.0).
+Small RAM machine sometimes has memory issue with this version of NAS-Bench-201.
+If this is a problem, either switch to a large RAM machine or use an earlier version of NAS-Bench-201 (v1.0).
 If you opt to use the earlier version, you have to go to ```./benchmarks/nas201.py``` to change the file name expected, and install a matching version of the NAS-Bench-201
     API, if necessary.)